Article Content

 Acceleration is a vector.
 It gets it’s direction from the direction of velocity.

-The “magnitude of velocity” does always have to change.
-Instead the direction of velocity could be changing.
+The “magnitude of velocity, however, does not always have to change.
+Instead the direction of velocity can be changing.

-Imagine a a car moving in a circle around a track.
+Imagine driving a car at constant speed but moving around a circular track.

-The car IS in fact accelerating!
+Your can would be accelerating!
 Even though the magnitude of velocity remains the same, the direction of velocity changes as the car moves around in a circle.
+And since velocity changes, the car is infact accelerating.

 In summary, acceleration is defined as the rate of change of velocity over time.
-This means that if an object is accelerating, its velocity is changing, either in magnitude or direction, or both.
+Acceleration can be caused by a change in speed or direction.

 Answer the questions below and check your answers given in the bold.
 Remember to use standard units.